geekzter/synapse-network/README.md

 # AWS-Azure Site-to-Site VPN with Synapse Analytics

 This repo can be used to demonstrate performance of connectivity between AWS & Azure regions.
-The workload used in this demo is a Synapse Analytics (formerly SQL Data Warehouse)  populated with the [New York Taxicab dataset](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/load-data-from-azure-blob-storage-using-copy).
+The workload used in this demo is Synapse Analytics (formerly SQL Data Warehouse)  populated with the [New York Taxicab dataset](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/load-data-from-azure-blob-storage-using-copy).

-For connectivity Site-to-Site VPN ([aws-azure-vpn](/terraform/modules/aws-azure-vpn) module) is used, which implements the AWS - Azure S2S VPN described in this [excellent blog post](https://deployeveryday.com/2020/04/13/vpn-aws-azure-terraform.html).
+For connectivity Site-to-Site VPN ([aws-azure-vpn](/terraform/modules/aws-azure-vpn) module) is used, which implements the AWS - Azure S2S VPN described in this [excellent blog post](https://deployeveryday.com/2020/04/13/vpn-aws-azure-terraform.html) by [Jonatas Baldin](https://deployeveryday.com/about.html).

 ## Pre-requisites
 - To get started you need [Git](https://git-scm.com/), [Terraform](https://www.terraform.io/downloads.html) (to get that I use [tfenv](https://github.com/tfutils/tfenv) on Linux & macOS, [Homebrew](https://github.com/hashicorp/homebrew-tap) on macOS or [chocolatey](https://chocolatey.org/packages/terraform) on Windows)
 - A SSH public key (default location is ~/.ssh/id_rsa.pub).
-This key is also used to create secrets for EC2 instances, [which requires](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) the private key to be in PEM format (`ssh-keygen -m PEM`)
+This key is also used to create secrets for EC2 instances, [which requires](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) the private key to be in PEM format
 - There are some scripts to make life easier, you'll need [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell) to execute those

+If you create a GitHub Codespace for this repository, you'll get the above set up - including a generated SSH key pair.

 ### AWS
 You need an AWS account.
 There are [multiple ways](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to configure the AWS Terraform provider, I tested with static credentials: